High order paracontrolled calculus: Paracontrolled calculus

 \subsection{Setting and results}

 We adopt in this work essentially the same geometric and functional setting as in our previous work \cite{BBF15}, slightly restricted so as not to bother here the reader with the use of weighted functional spaces.
 All this work could be formulated in the more general geometric/functional setting of \cite{BBF15}; we refrain from doing this as it may blur the simple ideas that we want to promote in this work.
-Let then $(M,d,\mu)$ stand for a compact smooth Riemannian manifold equipped with a measure $\mu$, and let $V_1,\dots, V_{\ell_0}$ stand for some smooth vector fields on $M$, identified with first order differential operators.
+Let then $(M,d,\mu)$ stand for a compact smooth Riemannian manifold equipped with a doubling measure $\mu$ that may differ from the canonical Riemmanian volume measure.
+Let $V_1,\dots, V_{\ell_0}$ stand for some smooth vector fields on $M$, identified with first order differential operators.
 Given a tuple $I = (i_1,\dots,i_k)$ in $\{1,\dots,\ell_0\}^k$, we shall set $|I| := k$ and

 Set